KamleshMaliNagarro/AppHealthAssessment/README.md

  ### Recommendations and Next steps (1 Week)
+ #### Identify and illustrate key areas and conclusions, and provide an executive summary of key recommendations.

  1. Executive summary supplemented with metrics from Application health assessment findings.

 >  Sample of metrics

 >  ![](https://github.com/KamleshMaliNagarro/AppHealthAssessment/blob/main/Assessment%20Score.png)

- 2. Detailed report on the vulnerabilities found with possible fixes.
+ 2. Detailed report on the potential pitfalls with possible fixes.
  3. Recommend immediate areas for addressing stability, maintainability, performance etc.
  4. Gap analysis report - Recommendations on approach for tech stack and infrastructure upgrades to meet technical and deployment requirements.